sendanor/norjs/docs/NorObjects.md

 #### `.norTagName()`

-Returns the HTML tag name of this element.
+Returns the HTML tag name of this element as a `string`.

 #### `.norTemplate()`

-Returns the HTML template as a string for this element.
+Returns the HTML template as a `string` for this element.

-Template is identical to AngularJS template.
+This template is identical to AngularJS template.

 #### `.norBindings()`

-Returns an object which tells the system how to map your element attributes to the controller member variables.
+Returns an `object` which tells the system how to map your element attributes to the controller member variables.

 This follows the same format as in AngularJS.